-Enagic®, maker of the Kangen Water® machine, has long had a policy – which it never enforces – forbidding
+Enagic Kangen® is in serious trouble for medical claims made by it’s network of dealers.
+Enagic, the maker of the Kangen Water® machine, has long had a policy – which it never enforces – of forbidding

 its dealers from making medical claims for Kangen Water®.
 When asked why it doesn’t enforce it’s no medical claims policy, Enagic® corporate representatives simply claim they can’t enforce it.

-That excuse is not going to cut it with the Malaysian Ministry of Health, which says it will take action against the sale or promotion of Kangen Water®.
+That excuse is not going to cut it with the Malaysian Ministry of Health.
+They have taken action against the sale or promotion of Kangen Water®.
 Health Ministry director-general Datuk Dr Noor Hisham Abdullah states: “The Health Ministry views such promotion very seriously because it can mislead people into believing the water can cure various illnesses.”

 Why you can’t claim Kangen Water® can cure diseases